Mental Health Mastery: What Flourishing Looks Like and How to Get There.

 That's flourishing.

-Flourishing is not about reaching a permanent destination but about creating more moments of flourishing, even when life gets challenging.
+Flourishing is not about reaching a permanent destination but about creating more moments of it, even when life gets challenging.

 Tell people how you feel.